 By Officer Larry Jacobs

-Officer Larry Jacobs is the Crime Prevention Officer for the Sandy Springs Police Department.
-He can be reached directly at email@example.com.
+Officer Larry Jacobs is a crime prevention specialist with Crime Prevention Unit of the Sandy Springs Police Department.
+He can be reached at firstname.lastname@example.org.